Courts Award Jail Terms To Three Drug Peddlers In Separate Cases - UrduPoint

 Courts Award Jail Terms To Three Drug Peddlers In Separate Cases

-A district and sessions court on Wednesday sentenced 12 years’ imprisonment to an accused in a drug smuggling case

-RAWALPINDI, (UrduPoint / Pakistan Point News - 22nd May, 2024) A district and sessions court on Wednesday sentenced 12 years’ imprisonment to an accused in a drug smuggling case.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 24th May, 2024) A district and sessions Court on Friday awarded 12 years imprisonment to an accused in a drug smuggling case.

-The accused Sharafat Khan was arrested by Gujar Khan Police with 1,800 grams of hashish.
+Accused Javed Akhtar Illayas was arrested by Ganjmandi Police with 2,000 grams of hashish.

-Meanwhile, in another case registered with Nasserabad Police Station, another district court sentenced the accused Sher Bano to nine years in prison for having 3,300 grams of charas.
+Meanwhile, in another case registered with Rawat Police Station, another district court sentenced the accused Ajmal Mehmood to nine years in prison for having 1,420 grams of charas.

-Additionally, a district and sessions court also sentenced an accused Nadeem Ahmed to prison for nine years after being found guilty of possessing 1,300 grams of hashish.
+Additionally, a district and sessions court also sentenced an accused Muhammad Yasir to prison for nine years after being found guilty of possessing 1,500 grams of hashish.

-The court also imposed a fine of Rs 800,00 on the convict arrested by Kalar Syeda Police in 2023.
+The court also imposed a fine Rs 100,000 on the convict arrested by Morgah Police in 2023.

 Recent Stories